 - Foundation reduces the load intensity within the safe bearing capacity of the soil.

-- It safe the soil movement effect is resisted and prevented.
+- It is safe the soil movement effect is resisted and prevented.

 Read More: 15+ Types Of Drawings In Construction